-Goal Objective Key performance indicator FY22/23 performance Drive diversity at Board level Increase Board diversity to ensure representation Board diversity: gender Female representation on the Board increased from 25% to 33%.
-Our Non-Executive female representation is now 60%. and leverage the benefits of from a gender and ethnicity perspective to align and ethnicity representation diversity of thought. with FCA current and future requirements. at Board level.
+Goal Objective Key performance indicator FY22/23 performance Drive diversity at Board level and leverage the benefits of diversity of thought.
+Increase Board diversity to ensure representation from a gender and ethnicity perspective to align with FCA current and future requirements. and ethnicity representation Female representation on the Board increased from 25% to 33%.
+Our Non-Executive female representation is now 60%.